-Two categories of special students are described below.
 Special students are not registered in a program of study that may lead to a degree.
 All special students must be enrolled in at least one graduate course.
 Special Students are not permitted to take reading and research courses.
-The Director, GCTS, may admit a student to full-time or part-time occasional studies to take courses for credit with the permission of the instructor.
+The Director, GCTS, may admit a student to part-time occasional studies to take courses for credit with the permission of the instructor.
 (See §A4.1.3.)